The ultimate GPU for 4K gaming, while ray tracing support gives gamers an exciting peek into the future

 Not only does this game-changing lighting effect make environments look more realistic, but it also creates more authentic shadows and reflections.
 This was shown off in Nvidia’s Star Wars demo, as shiny Stormtrooper armour was made to look more convincing with dazzling reflections and glossy finishes.

-With DirectX Raytracing (DXR) activated, I noticed subtle yet remarkable improvements to the visuals, particularly in the snow-drenched landscapes in the story mission Nordlys.
+With DirectX Raytracing (DXR) activated on Battlefield 5, I noticed subtle yet remarkable improvements to the visuals, particularly in the snow-drenched landscapes in the story mission Nordlys.
 Reflections of mountains, buildings and trees can be seen on the surface of a frozen lake for example, making the scene feel more immersive, dynamic and realistic.

 Even indoors, away from the reflective ice and glistening campfires, ray tracing helps to improve the environment.
 A cabinet’s glass door now displays a reflection so clear that it could come in handy for spotting stealthy enemies.
 Photo frames hanging up on the wall also benefited from the technology, as sunlight bounced off the glass and gave it a significantly more realistic appearance.